tclvisais a standard Tcl extension providing a binding

 exact VISA error is not translated to client code by standard Tcl IO

-procedures, such as puts
+procedures, such as puts or read.
+In other

-words, when IO procedure (say, puts
+words, when IO procedure (say, puts) fails on a

-channel, only way to know what exactly occured is to
+tclvisachannel, only way to know what exactly occured is to

-call visa::last-error
+call visa::last-error.

 Only result of last operation is stored.
 All subsequent calls of

-or IO commands on a channel rewrite error
+tclvisaor IO commands on a channel rewrite error

 information.